Advisory Board

 Board Member

-Gabriel is a graduate student in Saybrook University’s Clinical Psychology PhD program.
-He worked as an elementary teacher and school administrator for over 16 years with minority students and families.
-He became interested in psychology as a means to support children, adolescents and families during his tenure as an educator.
+Gabriel graduated from Saybrook University’s Clinical Psychology PhD program.
+He worked as an elementary teacher and school administrator for over 16 years with minority students and families in Monterey County.
+He works as a psychotherapist at Rebekah Children’s Services with children, adolescent, and young adults in Santa Clara County.